Home

 Stonhams area Flat-topped stone once beside Norwich-Ipswich road near turnpike gate, said to get up & turn round when the gate banged shut.

-Thurston TL929653: Alleged 'Puddingstone Trail' boulder in churchyard a few feet from church wall.
+Thurston TL929653: Alleged 'Puddingstone Track' boulder in churchyard a few feet from church wall.
 It's actually a lump of church fabric left over from when the building collapsed in 1860.18

 Trimley Glacial erratic found behind Trimley church.35